AdobeDocs/commerce-admin.en/help/stores-purchase/delivery.md

 >[!NOTE]
 >
->Due to the shutdown of Temando, support for Magento Shipping is removed in 2.4.0.
+>Due to the shutdown of Temando, support for [!DNL Magento Shipping] is removed in 2.4.0.
 For detailed status information and recommendations for new shipping implementations in Commerce, see our [product information](https://business.adobe.com/products/magento/shipping.html){:target="_blank"} page.

 ## Basic delivery methods